There’s Nowhere To Hang Out For Free Anymore And It’s Making Us Lonely

 AdvertisementADVERTISEMENT

-The knock on effect on people’s social lives and wellbeing is substantial for everyone, but particularly people from those communities.
-Lydia Wilkins, 24, is from Sussex and has access needs around mobility, as well as managing balance and sensory issues.
-“My friendships are spread out far away from me, in 'pockets'”, she tells R29.
+The knock-on effect on people’s social lives and wellbeing is substantial for everyone, but particularly people from those communities.
+Lydia Wilkins, 24, has access needs around mobility, as well as managing balance and sensory issues.
+“My friendships are spread out far away from me, in pockets," she tells Refinery29.
 “It drains my energy levels, leaves me extremely tired, and inordinate time is spent planning any social time.
 I feel lonely a lot.”

 As for the claims that the internet could act as a substitute third place, that is undermined by the fact that social media sites too are no longer geared towards more localised shared experiences but towards exponential growth and commercial integration.
 Community spaces online, as in public life, have been squeezed out in favour of broad, bland appeal and commercial opportunity.
-As internet culture writer Kate Lindsay explains, “none of these platforms are [actually] optimised anymore to be able to connect with people.”
+“None of these platforms are [actually] optimised anymore to be able to connect with people,” says Kate Lindsay, an internet culture writer.
 Instead of being able to see your friends’ posts, everything you see is algorithmically determined.
 And any efforts to bring back that shared space are clearly deprioritised.
 “Meta can cover their bases by saying they brought the chronological feed back, it's just a separate tab, but it's very hidden and doesn't stick once you close the app.
-It's like they want you using the algorithm, creating for the algorithm, creating for strangers and reach.”
+It's like they want you using the algorithm, creating for the algorithm, creating for strangers and reach," she says.

 AdvertisementADVERTISEMENT